rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 - When **adding a path to a frontier** but the end node has **already been expanded**
 - When the **frontier is asked for the path**, but the end node of that path has **already been expanded**

-LCFS finds an optimal solution, but it explores options in **every direction**, and knows nothing about the goal location
+LCFS finds an optimal solution, but it explores options in **every direction**, and knows nothing about the goal location.

 ## Heuristics

-Extra knowledge that can be used to guide a search
+Extra knowledge that can be used to guide a search:

 - $h(n)$ is an *estimate* of the cost of the shortest path from a given node $n$ to a goal node
 - **An underestimate (or equal)**: if there is no path to a goal node, any estimate it gives will be an underestimate